SAP/cloud-security-services-integration-library/java-security/README.md

 ...
 ```

-## Automatic validation via security filter
+### Token validation with security filter
 The [`OAuth2SecurityFilter`](src/main/java/com/sap/cloud/security/servlet/OAuth2SecurityFilter.java)
-is a Java Web-Servlet `WebFilter` that performs authorization checks on HTTP requests.
+is a Java Web-Servlet `WebFilter` that can perform authorization checks on HTTP requests.
-When implementing a Java Web-Servlet application that is deployed in a servlet container,
-the `OAuth2SecurityFilter` can be used by simply declaring a dependency to this library and it will automatically be used.
-This is because it has the `@WebFilter` annotation declared.
-At runtime the application server detects the annotation and adds the filter to the filter chain.
-If annotation scanning is not supported by the runtime, the filter needs to be declared in the web.xml file of the application.
+To use the filter it needs to be declared in the web.xml file of the application.

 ### Filter settings
 The following web.xml snippet shows how the filter is defined and a mapping for `/secure` is established.